draperlaboratory/cozy/docs/source/gettingstarted.rst

             project=proj_prepatched,
             fun_name="my_fun",
             offset=0x10,
-            condition_fun=lambda st: st.regs.rax != 0x0,
+            condition_fun=lambda state: state.regs.rax != 0x0,
             info_str="Dereferencing null pointer"
         )

-When execution reaches my_fun+0x10, the evaluation will be halted and cozy will pass the state to the condition_fun and will check to see if it is possible to find an input value that will trigger the condition.
+When execution reaches my_fun+0x10, the evaluation will be halted and cozy will pass the angr.SimState to the condition_fun and will check to see if it is possible to find an input value that will trigger the condition.
 Let's add the directive to the prepatch session::